-The voice as a principal means of communication in the Theatre as well as in everyday life.
-An exploration of mental and emotional aspects of vocal expression.
-A deeper understanding of the body's function in voice production.
+The voice as a principal means of communication in performance as well as in everyday life.
+A skill - based, integrated approach to speech training.
+A deeper and individualized understanding of the body's function in voice production.

-DR 2022 LE THEATRE, GAMES, CREATIVITY
+DR 2022 LE THEATRE.
+GAMES.
+CREATIVITY